NCCA/Lectures/CAAG/Intro/slides.md

 ## Unit Structure

-- Programming Project: 60 % of the final grade
+- Programming Project: 100 % of the final grade
   - This will be an individual project
-- Exam 40 % of the final grade
+  - It should be possible on home computers as well as NoMachine
-  - this will be a 2 hour covering mainly theory.
+- (Used to be an exam but removed because of covid)
 --

 ## Unit Content

 - Introduction to Object Oriented Programming Objects and classes
 - Inheritance and Runtime Polymorphism
 - Generic Programming with Templates STL Containers